Have you tried every acne prescription under the sun?

 Or have the harmful side effects from astringent products caused your skin to become irritated and inflamed?

-This article may be for you, as we look at how to treat acne naturally with antibacterial, and antimicrobial essential oils.
+This article may be for you, as we look at how to get rid of acne naturally with antibacterial, and antimicrobial essential oils.

 Acne is due to a proliferation of P. acnes bacteria that creates the breakouts.

-When to much oil, debris, and skin cells build up in the pores, these bacteria go to town, blocking the pores and causing several skin conditions, including pimples, papules, pustules, and inflammation.
+When too much oil, debris, and skin cells build up in the pores, these bacteria go to town: blocking the pores and causing several skin conditions, including pimples, papules, pustules, and inflammation.

 Clinical trials have found that this bacteria responds really well to topical treatments of certain essential oils.
 Below, we have included our tried and tested anti-acne blends, that you can apply as a spot treatment to help you keep your bothersome breakouts at bay.